NOTE

 When you have finished configuring the rest of the Connection Broker appliance, click Save.

-When the system is configured, Gateways connect to the Connection Broker(s) and establish a TLS signaling channel.
+After configuration, Gateways connect to the Connection Broker(s) and establish a TLS signaling channel.

 Direct.
 The client first tries to connect directly to the Gateway using the Site tunnel protocol.

-Operational feedback for NAT traversal
+Operational feedback

-Appliance Health
+Appliance

+Statistics on relay traffic passing through a specific appliance are available under Appliance Health Details.
 To view the health of your Connection Brokers from Appliance Health Details:

-Navigate to Appliances (System > Appliances).
+Go to Appliances (System > Appliances).

 Locate the Connection Broker and click on its health status in the Status column.
 This will open the Appliance Health Details window.